 You probably don’t give your immune system a second thought until you come down with a cold or flu bug, or have one of those hard-to-shake-off coughs.
 Then you might start thinking about ways to give it a helping hand.
 But actually, wouldn’t it be better if you shored up your immune system so you avoided coming down with bugs in the first place?
 Prevention is, after all, better than cure…

-So keep taking the Manuka Honey.
-But what else can you do to look after your immune system and prevent health problems?
+So keep taking the Manuka honey.
+But what else can you do to look after to improve your immune system and prevent health problems?
 Although we often talk about ‘boosting’ immunity, it’s actually more a question of supporting it every day to do its job well.
 You wouldn’t want to over-stimulate your immune system because an overactive immune system comes with its own problems – such as autoimmune disease and allergies.